 Improved behaviors are important.
 However, they cannot be enshrined as the “end all be all.”
 All behaviors should be subject to ongoing scrutiny.
 No behavior or activity should be considered “sacred” or above scrutiny.

 Leaders (including senior leaders) should continually pause and take stock of behaviors and outcomes.
 Are new behaviors being followed correctly?
 If so, are they delivering the intended outcomes?
 If not, why not?

 Be willing to remove any behavior (new or old) that isn’t performing to expectations or driving the results you need to see.
-Continual improvement is just that – an ongoing process of change in which every process is in flux to some degree or another.
-Nothing is set in stone and everything can and eventually will be replaced with newer, more streamlined, or more effective behaviors over time.
+Continuous improvement is just that – an ongoing process of change in which every process is in flux to some degree or another.
+Nothing is set in stone, and everything can and will eventually be replaced with newer, more streamlined, or more effective behaviors over time.
 The trick is to do this promptly.